MaximeCordeil/IATK/README.md

 ### Open tasks and issues
 - add support for other data datasources (e.g. `CSVDatasource`)
 - buggy bidirectional sync might cause and change-apply update loop
-- `Replicator::SyncVis` might have some bug when applying change vis parameters to a replique.
+- `Replicator::SyncVis` might have some bug when applying change vis parameters to a replica.
 - Snyc of location information e.g. placement at the same postion when colocated.

 ## Known issues